ungdev/etuutt-front/docs/install.md

 ### Color Highlight

-    Color Highlight is used for style file, it let you show the color you are using
+    Color Highlight is used to let you show the color you are using, everywhere you have a color code by coloring it, for example: #FF0000.

 ### TSLint